Thruxton, 30 Mar 1970

 - Brabham BT30 (Tommy Reid): Autosport identifies BT30-12 as Reid's F2 car in 1971 implying BT30-8 was his FVC libre car.
 As BT30-8 is advertised by Bobby Howlings in late 1971, it is reasonable to assume that it was BT30-12 that Reid retained for the early part of 1972, still FVA-powered.
 That car goes to Nelson Todd in July 1972 and according to David McKinney was then John Pollock's 1973 car, Harold McGarrity's 1974 car, and then the BT30 of Paddy Heron (Draperstown, County Londonderry) from 1975 to 1977.
 This would be the BT30 rolling chassis advertised from a Draperstown phone number in Autosport in June 1978.
 Sold some time after by Manchester dealer Bobby Howlings to Chris Charlett in Trinidad, later returning to the UK via Howlings again, presuably in a trade for the BT40 that Charlett later raced.
 The BT30 next appeared in 1986 when it and a BT18 were bought in Staffordshire by Mike Freeman (Staunton, Gloucestershire).
 Subsequently sold by Freeman to Roger Murray (Barrow-in-Furness, Cumbria) in 1990 and raced by son James on a few occasions.
 Sold to Neil Glover (Ansty, West Sussex) by 2004 and then to Michael Scott in 2006.

 - March 702 (Chris Amon): The first production March 702 was used by Chris Amon in the opening race as part of Malcolm Guthrie's team and then by Ronnie Peterson for the rest of the season.
 Unseen in 1971 but presumably the "ex-Peterson" car that Geoff Inglis (Yatton, Somerset) used for sprinting in 1972.
 Advertised by Inglis in February 1973 when it still had its FVA engine.
 To Spencer Elton (Westbury, Wiltshire) and sold by him to Dave Harris for sprints in 1973.
 Then back to Elton and next to Philip Anstruther (Bristol) who ran it in sprints in 1974.
 Anstruther sold it back to Elton yet again and it was advertised by him in March 1975.
 Next seen when advertised from Birmingham in 1981 as an "abandoned sprint and hillclimb project" and then from Devon in 1983.
 Reappeared in 1985 when raced by Ian Giles in HSCC events when its papers said it had previously been used by Dave Harris in hillclimbs.
-Then to Simon Brien in Ireland in 1986.
-A car with this chassis number displayed at Anderstorp in 2008.
-Such a car auctioned by Bonhams at Monaco in May 2004 with a comment that it had been displayed at the Salon de l'Auto de Paris in 2003, fixed to the ceiling.
-In April 2013, Eric Charles (Dubai, UAE) reported that he had acquired 702-1.
+Then to Simon Brien in Ireland in 1986, to Lew Wright by 1989, then to Tony Birchenough 1991, and driven by Martin Birrane.
+It was sold to Steve Hitchins in 1992, and it is reported that this car was the one raced by Frenchman Jean-Pierre Grave in historic racing in the 1990s, was still with him in 2004, and still in France in 2010.
+In April 2013, Eric Charles (Dubai, UAE) reported that he had acquired 702/1.

 - Lotus 69 [69.F2.2] (Tetsu Ikuzawa): New to Tetsu Ikuzawa and raced in F2 in 1970.
 In early 1971, Ikuzawa was said by Autosport to have "sold his 69 of last year to an Irishman and replaced it with a new one".
 That was thought to be the car John Pollock drove in 1971, but a later advert revealed that his car was the ex-Rollinson 1971 car, not a 1970 car.
 Ikuzawa's 1970 Lotus 69 appears to have gone to Norimitsu Urushihara in Japan, who raced an "ex-Ikuzawa" Lotus 69 in 1971 and 1972.
 Subsequent history unknown.